 Becoming a CreatureKind Institution

-CreatureKind Institutions want to improve practices related to farmed animals, with benefits for humans, animals, and the environment.
-Becoming a CreatureKind institution means reducing the consumption of animal products and committing to a cycle of reviewing current sourcing, setting goals for improved practices, and acting on them, while encouraging community participation in the program.
+CreatureKind Institutions want to learn more about animals as a faith concern, and take action to improve practices related to farmed animals, with benefits for humans, animals, and the environment.
+Becoming a CreatureKind institution means encouraging community participation in discussion and exploration of what it means to be a human Christian in relation to animals and food; reducing the consumption of animal products; and committing to a cycle of reviewing current food sourcing, setting goals for improved practices, and acting on them.

 The CreatureKind project is motivated by a Christian recognition of animals as fellow creatures of God and the conviction that when humans are kind to animals and care well for the world, God’s entire creation―humans, animals, and the earth―benefits.